-The summer of my senior year, my hard work paid off as I was selected to go to every elite camp during my that summer.
+The summer of my senior year (when I met my fiancé), my hard work paid off as I was selected to go to every elite camp during that summer.
 I was given incredible opportunities to play among the other top players in the country.
 I improved my game and showcased my talent nationally.
 These camps included: Pangos All American Camp, NBPA Camp, Deron Williams Point Guard Skills Academy, Lebron James Skills Academy, Adidas Nation and Reebok Breakout Camp.

 After the elite summer camps, I was still considered one of the top 50 basketball players in the country for my class.
 UCLA selected me to join their squad to start my college career and I accepted.
 My choice was easy because the UCLA Basketball Program’s reputation helps advance the direction I want to go with basketball.
 In addition, I have extended family living in the San Bernardino area.